DOGE-network/cali_doge/README.md

 The structure outlined in publicpay, fiscal, and ebudget sites conflict slightly.
 Using some basic logic and understanding of how organizations work in practice, the workforce hierarchy represents that structure

-### Organizational, Budget, Entity, Program, Project, Grant ID, Portal ID, oh my codes
+### Explaining Organizational, Budget, Entity, Program, SubProgram, Project, Grant ID, Portal ID codes

 There is a complex naming and numbering structure.
 Here it it explained with sources.

 #### Department of Finance

 **Program and Project code structure**: Department programs are coded with a ten-digit (numeric) code.
-The first 7 digits of the Program code is also used as the Project code.
+The first 7 digits of the Program code is also used as the Project and SubProgram code.

 | Program | Element | Component | Task |
 | ------- | ------- | --------- | ---- |